Skip to content

 • Maintain a shared resource of plugins and themes that can be accessed per site or at the network level.

-Code is deployed to an environment from a branch of an application’s GitHub repository.
+Code is deployed to an environment from a branch of an application’s wpcomvip GitHub repository.
 Themes and plugins added to a GitHub repository that deploys to a multisite environment can be activated on multiple sites.
 This enables theme and plugin updates and maintenance to be performed only once for the entire network, instead of once per site.

 • Support multiple language translations for a site on a single WordPress install.